-Choose the picture's alignment and on its final size in the page, and add a caption if you wish.
+Choose the picture's alignment and on its final size in the page.
+In the "Link to" box, choose Media File if you would like the inserted image to enlarge to its full size.
 Then click Insert into Page and the picture will appear where you put your cursor in the box.
 In Visual mode the picture itself will appear, but in Text mode it will show only as HTML code.
 Click the Update button and refresh the webpage to see the result.

 If you want to check whether or not a particular image was uploaded previously, click Media in the Dashboard's left-hand navigation and all the pictures will appear.
 You can add and delete from there, and create a rudimentary gallery with several images (better galleries are available as Plugins, see below).

 The document must first be uploaded to the Media library, in the same way as pictures.

 Then, in the editing mode of the Page or Post (Visual or Text), highlight the text you want visitors to click on to open the document. then choose the Add Media button above the editing box.
 In the Media Library, highlight the document you want to link to.
 Information boxes will appear on the right: the Title box shows the name of the file which will appear on your page as link.
 Careful: the Title will replace the text you have highlighted, so you must change it if you want to control what the highlighted text says.
 Click the Insert into Page button, and then Update in the page edit mode.